zenith-editor/zenith/docs/config.md

   * `tab-size` (since *0.3.0*):

   (int) Sets the number of space characters inserted when pressing the tab key or adjusting the indentation level of a text block (in mark mode).
 The tab size is the number of space characters (ASCII code 32) to be inserted.
-Ignored if `use-tabs` is set to true.
+Ignored if `use-tabs` is true.

   * `use-tabs` (since *0.3.0*):

-  (bool) If set to true, tabs (ASCII code 9) will be used for indentation instead of spaces.
+  (bool) If true, tabs (ASCII code 9) will be used for indentation instead of spaces.
 Default is false.

   * `detect-tab-size` (since *0.3.3*):

-  (bool) If set to true, the `use-tabs` and `tab-size` keys will be set based on the contents of the opened file.
+  (bool) If true, the `use-tabs` and `tab-size` keys will be set based on the contents of the opened file.
 Default is false.

   * `use-native-clipboard` (since *0.3.0*):

-  (bool) If set to true, the native system clipboard will be utilized instead of zenith's session-specific clipboard.
+  (bool) If true, the native system clipboard will be utilized instead of zenith's session-specific clipboard.
 In Linux environments, this requires `xclip` to be installed and the terminal to be ran in X11.

   * `show-line-numbers` (since *0.3.0*):